ubffm/Annohub/README.md

    b.
 RunParameter.ServiceUploadDirectory - web-application-upload-directory (e.g. /tmp/annohub/uploads)

    c.
-RunParameter.decompressionUtility - enter one of which 7z or (7za)
+RunParameter.decompressionUtility - enter 7z or (7za)

 6. For easy maintance of your configuration you can set the environment variable FID_CONFIG_FILE to the location of you configuration file